Olen/home-assistant-skisporet/README.md

 This can be installed manually or through HACS

 ### Via HACS
+* Open HACS
+* Click "Integrations"
+* Click the three dots in the upper right corner and select "Custom Repositiories"
-* Add this repo as a "Custom repository" with type "Integration"
+* Add the link to this repo with type "Integration"
-* Click "Install" in the new "Skisporet" card in HACS
+* Click "Download this repository with HACS" in the new "Skisporet" card in HACS
 * Restart Home Assistant

 ### Manual installation